 Strategize a schedule that leaves you energized, not drained.

 Learn from the experiences of others like you.

 Every week we'll identify situations where the highly sensitive often bog down or get stuck.
 I call those places "HSP quicksand."
 They are more easily avoided than gotten out of.

 Here's a brief overview of Happiness and the Highly Sensitive Person

 Week 1: Introducing the highly sensitive child

-Key aspects of sensitivity plus misunderstandings about HSPs, identifying our strengths and cultural barriers that keep us from claiming them, who we were as children (and still are) plus, sensitive boys and the "boy code," why sensitivity is just now being recognized and the orchid-dandelion hypothesis, plus prepping for an HSP adviser role
+Key aspects of sensitivity plus misunderstandings about HSPs, identifying our strengths and cultural barriers that keep us from claiming them, who we were as children (and still are), sensitive boys and the "boy code," why sensitivity is just now being recognized and the orchid-dandelion hypothesis, prepping for an HSP adviser role

 Week 2: Highly sensitive teens